Masterprogram i Industriell produktutveckling (120 hp)

 The main objective of the programme is to educate engineers with excellent technical and organizational skills in development and engineering of complex and heterogenous technical products.
 Students who graduate from the programme will possess:

-* good theoretical skills in product modelling, analysis and design of products with heterogeneous technologies,
+- good theoretical and practical skills in modelling, analysis and design of products with heterogeneous technologies,